michael-spengler/distributed-ledger-technology-hands-on-lecture/blockchain-and-defi-basics/blockchain-basics.md

 Decentralization improves the probability for fair systems to emerge - due to:

 ### Freedom
-Everyone with free internet access can contribute to build the decentralized web (web3)
+Everyone with free internet access can contribute to build and use the decentralized web (web3)

+### No Fake Democracy
+As [direct democracies](https://democracy.earth/) become more and more simple to implement and maintain due to decentralization in general, it will be increasingly difficult to become and stay a dictator or a bunch of corrupt politicians.

 ### No corruption
 If things are organized in a [direct democracy](https://democracy.earth/) (the power is rather with the people than with single politicians), there is little till no chance for making money by being corrupt

 ### No propaganda
 Assuming propaganda is the intentional concealment of valuable perspectives or even the intentional distribution of fake news, decentralized news platforms - following the Hegel principle of **Thesis, Antithesis, Synthesis** with community based governance - leave little to no chance for propaganda

-### No Fake Democracy
-As [direct democracies](https://democracy.earth/) become more and more simple to implement and maintain due to decentralization in general, it will be increasingly difficult to become and stay a dictator or a bunch of corrupt politicians.

 ### Simple Incentive Engineering
 For smart contract developers it is easy to implement simple and fair incentive systems ...